Eric Felton of the Wall Street Journal has a great article out today entitled “Who Needs an MBA When We Have ‘Dog the Bounty Hunter’?”

 He opens up with the recent arrest of Nicolas Cage and the fact that he was bailed out by Duane Chapman, the above-mentioned bounty hunter and TV star.

 Chapman runs a bail bonds business, which is about as far away from the Fortune 500 as you can get.
 Cake Boss star Buddy Valastro has a Hoboken, NJ bakery.
-The Deadliest Catch boys run crab fishing boats.
+The Brand accutane over the net boys run crab fishing boats.
 The guys from American Chopper make custom motorcycles.
 And right here in Orange County, Dave Hester and Jarrod Schultz mix it up on Storage Wars, buying and selling abandoned storage unit items, often at a healthy profit.

 You can’t get a much better education on basic small business skills when you watch these shows.
 Yes, there are some moments that seem pretty scripted with your classic storytelling cast of characters, but the core idea is people willing to make it the hard way.